erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
 - React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.

+## OAuth2 and JWT - overview

+- [OAuth2](https://oauth.net/2/) is the primary authentication protocol used to grant access to user accounts without sharing the actual login credentials.
+It allows third-party applications to request access to user data on their behalf.
+  During the OAuth2 authentication flow, the Gmail API uses JWT to generate and sign the access tokens.
+- [JWT](https://jwt.io/) (JSON Web Tokens) are a compact, URL-safe means of representing claims between two parties.
+The access token contains information about the user and the permissions granted to the third-party application.

+In summary, OAuth2 is used for the overall authentication process, while JWT is used for generating and signing the access tokens that grant access to user data.

+(Implementation Instructions: Java Spring Boot has built-in support for these protocols, using the **spring-boot-starter-oauth2-client** and **spring-boot-starter-security** dependencies)

 ## [12-Factor App methodology](https://12factor.net)